faister/iot-workshop/README.md

 > Proctors are available to help you work through these workshops, answer questions or talk tech.

 ## Getting Started
-Each group has been provided with a Raspberry Pi 3 running Raspbian Jessie, a Texas Instruments(TI) Bluetooth Low Energy (BLE) Sensor Tag, and an Azure Subscription.
+Each group will be provided with a Raspberry Pi 3 running Raspbian Jessie, a Texas Instruments(TI) Bluetooth Low Energy (BLE) Sensor Tag, and an Azure Subscription.

 - All required code packages noted below have been pre-loaded and/or built for